Probing an emergent $U(1)$ extension of the Standard Model at colliders: Collider constraint on gauge boson

 with $\sqrt{s}$ to be a fixed collider center-of-mass energy and $f_{q(\bar{q})}(x,\hat{s})$ to be the parton distribution function (PDFs) of the quark $q$ (antiquark $\bar{q}$) evaluated at the scale $\hat{s}$ \cite{Stirling2009}.
 The total cross section for this process is obtained by, $\int^s_0d\hat{s}\frac{d\sigma}{d\hat{s}}$.

 Let us obtain the constraint on the mass and the gauge coupling of the $X$ gauge boson from the negative signal for the dilepton resonances at the LHC.
-In order to do this, we compare the cross-section for the subprocess $pp\rightarrow X\rightarrow l^+l^-$ and the $95\%$ confidence level (CL) upper limits on $\sigma\times BR$ of new neutral gauge boson (which have been produced under the assumption of a narrow neutral gauge boson resonance) using $36.1$ fb$^{-1}$ of proton-proton collision data at $\sqrt{s}=13$ TeV by the ATLAS experiment \cite{ATLAS2017}.
+In order to do this, we compare the cross-section for the subprocess $pp\rightarrow X\rightarrow l^+l^-$ and the $95\%$ confidence level (CL) upper limits on $\sigma\times BR$ of new neutral gauge boson (which have been produced under the assumption of a narrow neutral gauge boson resonance) using the LHC at $\sqrt{s}=13$ TeV with 140 $\text{fb}^{-1}$ luminosity \cite{CMS-Collaboration,CMS2021}.
 Hence, first we write the cross-section for the subprocess $pp\rightarrow X\rightarrow l^+l^-$ from (\ref{totcrrs}) after subtracting the SM background and the interference effects between the $X$ gauge boson and the SM neutral gauge bosons, in the narrow width approximation as

 where ${\rm Br}(X\rightarrow l^+l^-)$ is the branching ratio of the $X$ gauge boson decay into the given lepton-antilepton pair $l^+l^-$ given by \cite{Nam2019a}

 Note that, for the tree-level decays into the two-body final states, in our scenario the $X$ gauge boson decay into the SM fermion pairs only \cite{Nam2019a}, which means that the total decay width of the $X$ gauge boson is given as $\Gamma_X=\sum_f\Gamma(X\rightarrow\bar{f}f)$ where